-Anger is something we all need to deal with, whether it is our own anger or the anger being expressed by someone we are with.
-Whether we are parents, teachers, youth-group leaders, counselors... anyone dealing with other people, anger is going to come up.
+Anger is something we all experience, whether it is our own anger or the anger being expressed by someone we are with.
+Whether we are parents, teachers, youth-group leaders, counselors, or sometimes just sitting in a room by ourselves... anger happens.

 Anger is a normal feeling.
 How we respond to our anger can either be healthy or toxic.
 This teach-in offers you an opportunity to help kids (and adults) look at anger, how they react to it, whether their reaction is healthy or toxic, whether that reaction achieves good or bad outcomes, and how they might react differently to achieve better outcomes.